-- Describes barriers to the implementation of energy efficiency initiatives (where applicable). - Includes a report on annual energy use by fuel type and CO2 emission per total m of product painted / coated (noting that this may be prorated to licensed product volumes where appropriate). - Details of performance against improvement objectives and targets relating to the reduction of energy use related to production of ECNZ-licensed products, and associated GHG emissions, over time.
+- Describes the energy management policies, procedures and / or plan. - Evidences that opportunities for energy efficiency improvement have been reviewed and discussed by senior management on a regular basis (at least annually). - Describes the energy management programmes investigated and implemented in the previous year (where applicable). - Describes barriers to the implementation of energy efficiency initiatives (where applicable). - Includes a report on annual energy use by fuel type and CO2 emission per total m2 of product painted / coated (noting that this may be prorated to licensed product volumes where appropriate). - Details of performance against improvement objectives and targets relating to the reduction of energy use related to production of ECA-licensed products, and associated GHG emissions, over time.